hakhan2000/hakhan2000.github.io/projects.md

 In this project, I became more familiar with using the cloud to perform data analysis.
 Specifically, I constructed a predictive machine learning model using AWS Sagemaker to assess the likelihood of bankruptcy for 10 companies that were being considered for a new portfolio.
 Moreover, I designed a cloud-native data architecture in AWS that has the capability to centralize data storage and streamline analytics.
 This architecture included the following steps: creating a landing zone for various data types and sources using AWS S3 and using AWS Redshift to create a data warehouse that consolidated balance sheets, income statements, and bankruptcy statuses for ease in access.
 Finally, I used AWS Glue to maintain efficient scalability and replicability through automation.

-To learn more about this project, please visit the corresponding GitHub repository [here] (https://github.com/hakhan2000/Design-Cloud-Data-Architecture)
+To learn more about this project, please visit the corresponding GitHub repository [here](https://github.com/hakhan2000/Design-Cloud-Data-Architecture).

 My final presentation about this project can be found below: